Article first published March 2016, updated April 2019

 Do your emails compel subscribers to act?
-If your emails create a sense of urgency, you’re more likely to convert subscribers into paying customers.
+If your emails create a sense of urgency for conversions, you’re more likely to convert subscribers into paying customers.

-When subscribers feel a sense of urgency, they’re more likely to make decisions quickly.
+When subscribers feel a sense of urgency in email, they’re more likely to make decisions quickly.
 It’s not just a marketing tactic; it’s actually supported by human psychology.
 Urgent situations force the human brain to make decisions instantly, which can be extremely helpful when a subscriber reads your email.

-So, how do you create a sense of urgency in your email marketing?
+How do you create a sense of urgency in your email marketing?
 It’s all about how you present information to your subscribers.
-In this post, we’ll walk you through the process and provide examples for your email copy, subject lines, preheader text, and calls to actions.
-Hurry!
-Let’s go!
+Read on for a walkthrough of the process as well as examples for your email copy, subject lines, preheader text, and calls to action.

 Create a sense of urgency in your email copy

-Let’s start by focusing on your email copy.
-Here are three ways to create a sense of urgency in the body of your emails:
+Here are three ways to create a sense of urgency for conversions in the body of your emails:

 Set a deadline

 Your copy should reward subscribers for taking advantage of the offer within the allotted time.
-For example, give subscribers an extra 10% off if they make a purchase within 24 hours, or offer a discount on event tickets like Campaign Monitor customer, SXSW, does in the example below:
+For example, give subscribers an extra 10% off if they make a purchase within 24 hours, or offer a discount on event tickets like SXSW does in the example below:

 Solve an unpleasant problem

 When you’re facing a problem, you want a solution fast.
-After all, who likes to deal with conflict?
 If your brand can offer a solution to a common problem, a subscriber’s need to find resolution kicks in and urgency takes over.

 Here’s what a potential email could say: “Tired of fighting with unproductive employees?
 Stop bickering and start communicating today.
 Our 1-day relationship management course will mend your relationship and increase your bottom line.”